HaoyuCreate/HaoyuCreate.github.io/profile.md

 ---
 ## Education
 + Ph.D in Electrical Engineering, New York University, 2019
-+ MSE. in Electrical and Information Engieering, Tianjin University, 2015
++ MEng. in Electrical and Information Engieering, Tianjin University, 2015
-+ BSC. in Electronic Science and Technology, Tianjin University, 2011
++ BEng. in Electronic Science and Technology, Tianjin University, 2011

 ---
 ## Experience